Fine-Tuning Costs Comparison - Train Your Own AI

 70-100B$2.90/1M$3.20/1M9%80-95%

-Together AI's LoRA-to-full pricing gap is modest at 9-11%.
-The real savings with LoRA show up in self-hosted scenarios, where GPU memory requirements drop dramatically.
-A 7B model needs a single 24GB GPU for LoRA versus 4x 80GB GPUs for full fine-tuning.
-That hardware gap translates to 4-10x cost reduction.
+Together AI's LoRA-to-full pricing gap is modest at 9-11% on training costs.
+The real savings with LoRA show up in self-hosted scenarios, where GPU memory requirements drop notably.
+A 7B model needs a single 24GB GPU for LoRA versus four 80GB GPUs for full fine-tuning - a hardware gap that translates to 4-10x cost reduction on self-hosted training.

 DPO Training Costs

-Direct Preference Optimization (DPO) - used for aligning models with human preferences - costs clearly more than standard supervised fine-tuning.
-Together AI's DPO pricing runs 2.5x higher than SFT:
+Direct Preference Optimization (DPO) - used for aligning models with human preferences - costs slightly more than standard supervised fine-tuning.
+Current Together AI DPO rates:

 Hidden Costs Most Guides Skip